finnishtransportagency/viite/README.md

 - Test.xml
   - Run the backend unit tests (needs the fixture reset test data)

-For running the unit tests directly from Idea, set the environment variables to the default Scala Test run configuration from the `aws/local-dev/environment-variables.properties` file.

 Building and Running the Backend
 ---------------------------------
-Backend reads the environment specific variables from the environment variables.
-These variables for the development are listed in `aws/local-dev/environment-variables.properties`

-If you are using Idea, these variables are already set in the run configurations.

 Running the unit tests from Idea:
 - Run the "Test" sbt Task